 But here we've got a whole different ball game.
 We actually want the exteriors to break down more than the centers.
 That means starting the potatoes in already-boiling water.
 I made sure to salt the water well (about an ounce of kosher salt for two quarts of water) to season the potatoes as they cooked.

-How Long to Roast Potatoes
+How Long Should You Roast Your Potatoes?

 Now for the actual roasting bit, which happens to be the easiest part to do but also the hardest part to prescribe, because potatoes vary so much.
 For instance, take a look above at two Yukon Gold potatoes that I boiled and roasted in a completely identical manner.
 The only difference was the store where I bought them.
 In the time it took the one on the left to brown completely, the one on the right was still pale.
 This has to do with the starch and sugar content in potatoes, which vary not only seasonally but also depending on how long the potatoes were stored, and in what manner.